 Although Shopify’s reporting features may not be as advanced as those offered by Magento, its user-friendly tools and straightforward approach make it an attractive option for businesses looking for a more accessible eCommerce solution.

-When comparing Shopify Plus vs Magento Enterprise – including Shopify Plus vs magento 2 (Adobe Commerce) – the key distinction is infrastructure model and B2B capability.
+When comparing Shopify Plus vs. Magento Enterprise – including Shopify Plus vs. Magento 2 (Adobe Commerce) – the key distinction is infrastructure model and B2B capability.
 Shopify Plus, from approximately $2,300/month, excels at B2C scale, managed infrastructure, and no-code workflow automation via Shopify Flow.
 Adobe Commerce (Magento enterprise), from approximately $30,000/year, leads for complex B2B workflows (RFQ, custom quoting, ERP-integrated pricing), proprietary checkout logic, true multi-store from one admin, and large catalogs with deep custom product attributes.
-Choose Shopify Plus if you want predictable costs and managed infrastructure; choose Adobe Commerce if you need full source code control or complex B2B functionality that Shopify’s architecture cannot accommodate.
+Choose Shopify Plus if you want predictable costs and managed infrastructure, or Adobe Commerce if you need full source code control or complex B2B functionality that Shopify’s architecture cannot accommodate.

-Shopify Plus strengths: Shopify Flow no-code automation for order logic, fraud rules and loyalty workflows; Shopify Functions for extending checkout, discounts and shipping logic in code; B2B company accounts with buyer hierarchies and net payment terms; Shopify Markets for multi-currency, multi-language and per-market pricing from one store; and a dedicated merchant success manager.
+Shopify Plus strengths include Shopify Flow no-code automation for order logic, fraud rules and loyalty workflows, Shopify Functions for extending checkout, discounts and shipping logic in code, B2B company accounts with buyer hierarchies and net payment terms, Shopify Markets for multi-currency, multi-language and per-market pricing from one store, and a dedicated merchant success manager.
+If you are weighing the jump from standard Shopify to enterprise, our breakdown of Shopify vs. Shopify Plus covers exactly when the upgrade pays off.

-Adobe Commerce strengths: EAV (Entity-Attribute-Value) product architecture handles 50+ custom attributes per SKU and vehicle compatibility matrices; true multi-store management with separate catalogs, currencies, languages and pricing rules from one admin; and a native B2B module covering RFQ, negotiated pricing, company accounts with buyer approval workflows, and custom quoting integrated to ERP and CRM.
+Adobe Commerce strengths include EAV (Entity-Attribute-Value) product architecture that handles 50+ custom attributes per SKU and vehicle compatibility matrices, true multi-store management with separate catalogs, currencies, languages and pricing rules from one admin, and a native B2B module covering RFQ, negotiated pricing, company accounts with buyer approval workflows, and custom quoting integrated to ERP and CRM.

-Which Enterprise Platform Should You Choose: Shopify Plus or Adobe Commerce?
+Which enterprise platform should uou choose: Shopify Plus or Adobe Commerce?

 Frequently Asked Questions